strimbob/MoisPie/readMe.md

    Visualisation
 ==========================================

-a way of offline Visualing the way the code with work
+a way of offline Visualising the way the code works..

 	there is an compiled app in serial To Visualisation/bin